 Trucking laws in Alabama can be complex depending on the commercial vehicle involved.
 If you or a loved one has been affected by a truck traveling interstate or intrastate, The Citrin Law Firm may be able to help you.
 If you have grounds for legal action, you may be entitled to compensation for medical expenses, property damage, lost wages and more.

-Contact us today to start your free case evaluation – simply fill out our Free Case Review form to get started.
+Contact us today to start your free case evaluation – simply fill out the Free Case Review form to your right to get started.

 Driving across state lines constitutes interstate travel.
 Commercial vehicles that pass between any of the contiguous states are governed by the U.S. Department of Transportation (DOT) and follow regulations set forth by the Federal Motor Carrier Safety Association (FMCSA).
 These factors influence insurance liability and may have an impact on a victim’s ability to seek damages.

 Many different types of trucks fall under this category, and are commonly seen on U.S. roads, such as: